 Date: TBD Interested in a custom on site training?
 Contact Heather Ferguson at email@example.com or 608-263-9675.

 This Program is preapproved for SHRM recertification

 Cancellation policy: If you cancel before the program begins, there is a $25 cancellation fee.
 If you cancel after the program begins you will be charged for the full program fee.
 To cancel, call registration at 608-262-3909.

 If there is inclement weather, please call 608-263-2221 for a recorded message after 6:30 am for day classes or after 3:30 pm for night classes

-Julie Wood is the Program Manager at the UW-Madison Small Business Development Center.
+Julie Wood was the Program Manager at the Wisconsin Small Business Development Center at UW-Madison for many years.
 Before coming to the SBDC, Julie was director of operations at Oriel Incorporated and a financial software consultant at SVA Consulting.
 She also started and ran Checks + Balances, Inc., an accounting consulting business.
 Julie holds a M.S. in Educational Communications and Technology from UW-Madison and is a certified FranklinCovey facilitator.